-This booklet does not apply to Independent Schools, 16-19 Academies or 6th Form Colleges.
+This booklet does not apply to 16-19 Academies or 6th Form Colleges.3

-Only the head teacher of a school can exclude a pupil.
-Exclusion is a serious step for a head teacher to take and can be very worrying for both the child and parents.
-Head teachers should take into account their legal duty of care when sending a pupil home following an exclusion.
-They must consider any additional reasons that caused the disruptive behaviors eg; bereavement, mental health issues or bullying.
+Exclusion is a serious step for a head teacher to take and can be very worrying for both child and parents.
+Head teachers should consider why the incident took place e.g. bullying.

-- They have seriously broken or regularly break the school’s Behaviour/Discipline Policy (you can ask school for a copy)
+- They have seriously broken the school’s Behaviour/Discipline Policy — you can ask school for a copy

 - It would seriously harm their education or welfare or that of others if they also were to remain at school